-Much of the terminology used in this specification is presented in $[\underline{3}]$ .
+Much of the terminology used in this specification is presented in [3].
 This specification defines the following additional terms:

 Caller: Within the context of this specification, a caller refers to the user on whose behalf a UAC is operating.
-It is not limited to a user who's UAC sends the INVITE method.
+It is not limited to a user whose UAC sends an INVITE request.

-Feature Preferences: Caller preferences that describe desired properties of a UA that the request is to be routed to.
-Feature preferences can be made explicitly with the Accept-Contact and Reject-Contact header fields.
+Feature Preferences: Caller preferences that describe desired properties of a UA to which the request is to be routed.
+Feature preferences can be made explicit with the Accept-Contact and Reject-Contact header fields.